-The District adopted Resolution No. 2019-07-02; Resolution Concerning Use of District Facilities by Outside Users - 2019 Season, pursuant to which the District limited the number of memberships of outside users, which is defined as a non-resident of, or non-property owner of property within the District, to twenty households on a first-come, first-served basis, and imposed an annual membership fee for outside users in the amount of \$950 for 2019.
+The District adopted Resolution No. 2019-07-02; Resolution Concerning Use of District Facilities by Outside Users - 2019 Season (the "2019 Season Resolution"), pursuant to which the District limited the number of memberships of outside users, which is defined as a nonresident of, or nonproperty owner of property within the District, to twenty households on a first-come, first-served basis, and imposed an annual membership fee for outside users in the amount of \$950 for 2019.
+Due to COVID-19, the District did not adopt a resolution for the 2020 Season; therefore, the rates and fees from the 2019 Season Resolution continued to apply in 2020.